AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantization.md

 ### 7.5 The BTZ black hole as an intermediate target

-The author of these notes has suggested the BTZ black hole in $2+1$ gravity as a natural intermediate target for the quantum gravity program.
-The BTZ solution is exactly solvable classically (it is locally anti-de Sitter), exhibits genuine gravitational dynamics (horizons, thermodynamics, quasinormal modes), and lives in $2+1$ dimensions where quantum gravity is substantially simpler than in $3+1$.
-A program of stochastic quantization of matter coupled to BTZ gravity would test the formalism in a setting where exact results are available for comparison, before confronting the full difficulties of $3+1$ dimensional quantum gravity.
+The BTZ solution is exactly solvable classically (it is locally anti-de Sitter), exhibits genuine gravitational dynamics (horizons, thermodynamics, quasinormal modes), and lives in $2+1$ dimensions where the quantum theory is substantially simpler than in $3+1$.
+A program of stochastic quantization of matter coupled to BTZ gravity would test the formalism in a setting where exact results are available for comparison.

 ---